jamsupreme-libs/pixee-procs/README.md

 # Pixee::Procs

+Currently just has helper methods `*` and `>>` for easily chaining procs.

+I may add more stuff.

+## TODOs

+- Static analysis and code quality of some sort
+- Use somewhere to make sure it's reasonable
+- See if native Ruby curry is useful
+- At some point make the global mixin optional (default to `Pixie::Proc.new(proc)` rather than extend `Proc` itself, but still allow a `require 'pixie/procs/global'` to allow the mixin)

+## Rubocop

+`bundle exec rubocop -ac .rubocop.yml`

+## Instructions and such

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pixee/procs`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation